epeli/react-bem-factory/README.md

 Checkout this example on CodeSandbox https://codesandbox.io/s/pyzwpv0lmm

+## Why?

+Wonder why this better than manually writing the above HTML?

+-   Autcomplete for components and modifier props
+-   The resulting JSX is more readable
+-   No need to manually concatenate class names when doing dymamic styling
+    -   `<Button add={props.variable}>` just works
+-   Typed when using TypeScript
+    -   The created components respect the `el` option.
+So `video` elements have their special attributes etc.
+    -   The modifiers are typed as optional boolean props

 ## Noteworthy features

 -   [It's tiny!][tiny]
 623B (min+gzip)
 -   Zero deps
--   100% typed with TypeScript
-    -   The created components respect the `el` option.
-So `video` elements have their special attributes etc.
-    -   The modifiers are typed as optional boolean props
 -   Forwards refs correctly
 -   You can still pass custom class names to the bemed components `<Button className="custom">`
 -   Nice names in React Devtools